 What do you need for a successful pop-up shop?

-Use this high-level pop-up checklist to make sure you have the basic ingredients you need to open a pop-up location.
+Use this high-level pop-up checklist to ensure you have the basic ingredients needed to open a pop-up location.

 Business goals

-The first step in opening a pop-up is to figure out what you hope to achieve with one.
+The first step in opening a pop-up is to define what exactly you hope to achieve with one.

 "Clearly defined objectives, whether focused on sales targets, brand awareness, or customer engagement, guide every aspect of the pop-up store, from location selection to marketing strategies," wrote Mailchimp.